 How about bigos?
 Made from fermented cabbage (it turns out kimchi is not the only one in the world) and kielbasa is a perfect idea for an unforgettable dinner.

 And bread… It’s literally the best in the world!
 Always delicious, based on hundred years old recipes.

 Sorry to tell you this but you will put on weight for sure after visiting Poland.
 And it’s not about the fattening food but because you won’t be able to resist eating more and more even though you are already full!

 Poland’s greatest enemy, Adolf Hitler admitted that Poles are the most intelligent people he has ever met.

 It may be dissuasive but that’s what beautiful about them.
-You will become their friends after few minutes of talking.
-They may be distanced at the beginning but soon after a small talk, they will begin to like you.
-And they won’t stop, unless you hurt them.
+You will become their friends after a few minutes of talking.
+They may be distanced at the beginning but soon after a small talk, you will probably like each other.
+And they won’t stop unless you hurt them.

-Did you know that people can diagnose and cure the cancer because of the first woman- scientist, Marie Sklodowska- Curie, who invented radioactivity?
+Did you know that people can diagnose and cure cancer because of the first woman- scientist, Marie Sklodowska- Curie, who invented radioactivity?

 Do you like Häagen-Dazs ice cream?
 Well, it is also a Polish invention.

 The list could go on and on, some other examples of Polish inventions are the hologram, the color photography, the kerosene lamp, mine detectors, the helicopter, the car wiper and the Lunar Roving Vehicle (used in the famous Apollo mission).

 Poland isn’t in the top 10 visited countries in Europe.